AdaCore/spark2014/lrm/source/introduction.rst

-  SPARK rules which prevent the evaluation of an expression from having side effects, two implementations might choose different parameter evaluation orders for a given call but this difference won't have any significant effect.
+  SPARK rules which prevent the evaluation of an expression from having side effects, two implementations might choose different parameter evaluation orders for a given call but this difference won't have any observable effect.
 [This means implementation-defined and partially-specified features may be outside of
   |SPARK| by definition, though their use could be allowed and a warning or error
   generated for the user.
 See section :ref:`in_out` for further details.]